 - Purchase RECs.

-Start implementing renewable energy projects and meeting the 30% by 2025 target by:
+Start implementing renewable energy projects to meet the 30% by 2025 target:

-- Reviewing information about project planning and implementation
+- Review information about project planning and implementation

-- Finding renewable energy resource maps and screening tools
+- Find renewable energy resource maps and screening tools

 What Success Looks Like